orenbenkiki/cargo-coverage-annotations/README.md

   Note that `kcov` also returns wrong coverage results, at least sometimes, at least for `rust`, at least for now.
-It seems like it isn't as bad as `tarpaulin`, but you'll still need to add some spurious coverage annotations to the source.
+It seems like it isn't as bad as `tarpaulin`, but you still might need to add (very few) spurious coverage annotations to the source.

-  At any rate, `kcov` creates several `cobertura.xml` files.
-To choose between multiple candidate files, `cargo-coverage-annotations` will select the one whose path contains the word `merged`.
-This is admittedly a hack.

 Of course, other tools generate other coverage file formats, and place them in different places.
 If you look at https://codecov.io/bash you will see >1K lines